cullantd/odin-recipes/README.md

-# odin-recipes
 The Odin Project: Recipes (HTML)

-This project is to create a website showcasing 3 recipes using HTML.
+This project is to create a website showcasing 3 recipes using HTML as a part of the front-end development course "The Odin Project".
 The skills used include:
 - Links
 - Lists
 - HTML Boilerplate